jfnavarro/st_pipeline/README.md

 **Requirements**

-The ST Pipeline requires to have installed in the system the aligner STAR (minimum version 2.5.0) : https://github.com/alexdobin/STAR
+The ST Pipeline requires to have installed in the system the aligner STAR (minimum version 2.5.4 if you use a ST Pipeline version >= 1.6.0) : https://github.com/alexdobin/STAR

 The ST Pipeline is recommended to be run on a computer with at least 32GB of RAM and 8 cpu cores.